-Mike writes his music either when he's traveling or when he's ensconced in Toronto's urban lifestyle.
-His melodies are dynamic and exciting and since learning languages and traveling to all corners of the world has always been a part of Mike's life, the titles of his songs often reflect movement and cultures - such as Five Days in Hermosa, High Altitude or the Latin-flavoured tune, Train Station Frustration.
+Mike's philosophy is that life is too short to take it seriously, so we should have as much fun as possible.
+And this shows in his music - similar to how Louis Armstrong, Louis Jordan and Brian Setzer have done in the past.
+His melodies are dynamic, exciting and since learning languages and traveling to all corners of the world have always been part of Mike's life, the titles of his songs often reflect movement and cultures - such as Five Days in Hermosa, High Altitude or the Latin-flavoured tune, Train Station Frustration.

 "Attic Jump lives up to its name, boldly swingin' from start to finish"